#Enable Intel integrated GPUs on Linux systems

 Get a nicely formatted list:

 Let’s use iperf to measure networking performance.
-First, set a “server” machine.
+First, set up a “server” machine.

-wipefs should work in most cases to clean filesystems.
+wipefs should work in most cases to clean up filesystems.

-Unfortunately, SCP and Rsync aren’t always an option to get our files out of a server.
-When FTP is all we have, wget can still do a pretty good job and not re-download files you already have, like a primitive Rsync.
+Unfortunately, SCP and rsync aren’t always an option to get our files out of a server.
+When FTP is all we have, wget can still do a pretty good job and won’t re-download files you already have, like a primitive rsync.

-During a site’s downtime, the following line will print the current time and try to access the given URL one time every 2 seconds.
-Only the received HTTP headers will be shown.
+During site downtime, the following one-liner prints the current time and tries to access the given URL every 2 seconds.
+Only the received HTTP headers are shown.

 mysql -u$MYSQL_USER -p$MYSQL_PASSWORD $MYSQL_DATABASE